Dark as a Dungeon (Justified): Critical reviews

 "Dark As a Dungeon" received very positive reviews from critics.
 Seth Amitin of IGN gave the episode a "great" 8.6 out of 10 and wrote in his verdict, "Justified still doesn't seem to be pointing toward much.
 We're four episodes away from the end and we're still messing around with the chase of Ty Walker.
 There's no face off or cataclysm.
 There's barely a direct challenge (for Raylan or for Boyd).
 Everyone's strangely in agreement, though there's clearly some surface tension.
 Despite that, this episode was superbly written.
 It's dialogue was sharp, it's plotting was smooth, and it ended on a very strong note.
 It was another great episode by Provenzano and Boyd.
 If I were a showrunner, I'd be looking to hire these two writers as soon as possible."

 Alasdair Wilkins of The A.V.
 Club gave the episode an "A" grade and wrote, "After last week's brilliant 'The Hunt' had its characters tell some unexpected truths, tonight's episode is defined by so many examples of that hallmark of Justified storytelling: the combustible partnership.
 This is an episode in which circumstances maneuver together the likes of Boyd and Walker, Katherine Hale and Art, and even Raylan and Avery Markham."
 Kevin Fitzpatrick of Screen Crush wrote, "'Dark as a Dungeon' brought quite a few other dynamics to enjoy as well, between always-reliable Wynn Duffy and Mike humor, that gorgeous back-and-forth between Katherine Hale and Art over her ex-husband's killer, or really any of the dozen exchanges and character beats throughout, though truly, this was just a lovely hour of television.
 The endgame remains a bit clunky, between Raylan and Boyd's final confrontation, Ava's allegiance (still), or any of the Markham-Hale business, but good grief if tonight wasn't some fascinatingly complex work on all fronts."

 Alan Sepinwall of HitFix wrote, "Given how well Justified is cooking, there is a very large part of me that's gonna miss it.
 But so much of what has made this season great has been the fact that the creators, and so many of the characters, know that the end is getting perilously near."
-Jeff Stone of IndieWire gave the episode a "B" grade and wrote, "One nice thing about Justified over the years is that it's never flinched from Raylan's contentious relationship with his farther, Arlo.
+Jeff Stone of IndieWire gave the episode a "B" grade and wrote, "One nice thing about Justified over the years is that it's never flinched from Raylan's contentious relationship with his father, Arlo.
 Raylan's an angry, angry man, and the wellspring of all that anger is Arlo.
 Justified has never sugar-coated their relationship, and it's often gone to some very dark places."